elina-india-mumbai/Gradient-boost/README.md

 # Gradient-boost
-To predict solar GHI/DHI/DNI using boosing algortihm It is a  time-series  and I used gradient boost algorithm at first before applyying deepn neural network.
+To predict solar GHI/DHI/DNI using boosing algortihm It is a  time-series  and I used gradient boost algorithm at first before applyying deep neural network.
 XGBoost algorithm has the advantage that :
 1.It is Highly Flexible.
 2. It uses the power of parallel processing.